 - Rapid heartbeat

-Medicines will lower blood pressure or cholesterol.
-These will help lower the risk of bleeding or slow any bleeding that is happening.
+Medicines may be given to lower blood pressure or cholesterol.
+This will help lower the risk of bleeding or slow any bleeding that is happening

-DSRS connects the main vein in the spleen to the vein in the left kidney.
-It lowers blood pressure in the swollen vessels and limits bleeding.
+- Distal splenorenal shunt to limit bleeding by connecting the main vein in the spleen to the vein in the left kidney

 A liver transplant is the only way to completely cure esophageal varices.

 National Institute of Diabetes and Digestive and Kidney Diseases https://www.niddk.nih.gov

 de Franchis R, Baveno VI Faculty.
 Expanding consensus in portal hypertension: Report of the Baveno VI Consensus Workshop: Stratifying risk and individualizing care for portal hypertension.
 J Hepatol.
 2015 Sep;63(3):743-752.

 Esophageal varices.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/esophageal-varices.
 Accessed October 21, 2020.